chilts/mongodb-queue/README.md

 ### 0.6.0 (not yet released) ###

 * [NEW] The msg.id is now returned on successful Queue.ping() and Queue.ack() calls
+* [CHANGE] When a message is acked, 'deleted' is now set to the current time (not true)

 ### 0.5.0 (2014-03-21) ###